satvikg2002/interpreter/README.md

 **Parser** -  Recursive-Descent Parser, uses an AST (Abstract Syntax Tree), built from ground up, Top-Down Operator Precedence (Pratt Parser), Prefix and Postfix Expression parsing

 **Evaluator** - Tree-walking interpreter, uses Go's inbuilt Garbage Collector, contained scopes (termed Environments), all values are "Objects"

+**Macro System** - A LISPy macro system which expands the Macros by changing and returning changed nodes to the AST.
+Uses "quote" and "unquote" to halt execution of current line or let it evaluate, respectively.